zekroTJA/yuri2/docs/rest-api-docs.md

 Parameters with `default` formated names are **required** and parameters with *`italic`* formated names are ***optional***.
 The type *(int, string, ...)* and the passing method *(URL Query, JSON Body, Resource Path, ...)* are described in the parameter tables.

+## Response Data

+Generally, the API will never omit response data keys if they are unset or not existent.
+They will always be defined as `null` or as the default value o the specific data type like `""` for strings or `0` for integers.
+Those data properties are marked with *`italic`* font style.

 ---

 ## Endpoints